 Grace Zito (Ensemble) is excited to be making her New York debut with Adjusted Realists on this fascinating play!
 Her recent credits include Nunsense(Weber State University), In Pieces (Weber State University), Love and Information(Salt Lake Community College) .
 She is currently studying Musical Theatre at Weber State University.

 Lyndsey Barratt (Production Stage Manager) is a New York City-based stage manager and arts consultant.
-She has worked in production and arts management for organizations including New York City Ballet, Meredith Monk/The House Foundation for the Arts, and Signature Theatre.
-Recent credits include YOU/EMMA (Wandering Bark Theatre Company), The Brontës (Theatre in Asylum), East Side Stories Festival (Metropolitan Playhouse), The Future Perfect (AntiMatter Collective), and Hedda Gabler (Wandering Bark Theatre Company).
+She has worked in production and arts management for organizations including Signature Theatre, New York City Ballet, and Meredith Monk/The House Foundation for the Arts.
+Recent stage management credits include YOU/EMMA (Wandering Bark Theatre Company), Asylum Song (Adjusted Realists), The Beyoncé (Adjusted Realists), The Brontës (Theatre in Asylum), East Side Stories Festival (Metropolitan Playhouse), and The Future Perfect (AntiMatter Collective).
 BA, Smith College; MA, Columbia University; Certificate in Stage Management, LAMDA.

 Kaylin Gess (Lighting Designer) is a 2nd year MFA candidate in Lighting Design at the University of Tennessee-Knoxville.
 Gess was previously a Charlotte-based Lighting Designer, Scenic Designer, and Scenic Painter who worked as the Assistant Technical Director at Davidson College, her alma mater from 2017-2020.
 Professional design credits include: River and Rail Theatre, Actor's Theatre of Charlotte, Jobsite Theatre, Hat Trick Theatre, Patel Conservatory, M.A.D.
 Theatre of Tampa, and Davidson College.
 Kaylin holds a B.A. in Theatre from Davidson College.